 Are you saving enough?
 Are you being a mentor to your family and friends?
 By considering your H-Asset, Spinal Wealth (low back), as carefully as you would consider your own financial nest egg, you will improve your spinal health and never have it run out.
 This will lead you to significant returns and dividends on your “investment”!

-Lisa developed the H-Blog to inspire people to achieve their health and wellness goals, by sharing what she has learned throughout her career and from her own personal journey.
+Lisa developed the Fund Your Health Blog to inspire people to achieve their health and wellness goals, by sharing what she has learned throughout her career and from her own personal journey.
 With Lisa’s relentless pursuit to restore the natural healing process, she reviews specific health assets (H-Assets) and recommends sound health investments (H-Investments) for building health dividends (H-Dividends) that are the key to a healthy lifestyle and will pay off in years to come.
 Yes, it is all about the H’s in her Health Portfolio.
 Using her approach will empower you to find your own solutions for a healthy lifestyle.

 Lisa has developed a business culture of health equals wealth and a core philosophy that bridges the gap between health and wealth using what she calls H-Portfolios (Health Portfolios), which leads to overall health.
 Lisa’s quest for health answers began nearly 30 years ago, when she needed to start building her own H-Portfolio, and this led her to create a multi-pronged approach to health and wellness, and pursue other areas of medicine and attain her acupuncture license.
 Lisa has managed several health clinics and consulted in multiple corporate, health and wellness industries and branches of medicine.
 Her areas of practice and experience have included corporate wellness, fitness, health and beauty, internal medicine, neurology, pain management, pediatrics, rehabilitation, schools, scoliosis management, sports injuries, and weight loss clinics.